Assembler to MOD File

 OPCODES Description

-EQU or Equate, this should be a simple statement with an operand.
+EQU Equate, this should be a simple statement with an operand.
 It usually has a label in position 1.

-DC or Define Constant, may have a label in position 1.
+DC Define Constant, may have a label in position 1.
 The basic operand functions of the DC statement are supported, duplication factor, field type, field length and data value or string.

-DS or Define Storage, may have a label in position 1.
+DS Define Storage, may have a label in position 1.
 The basic operand functions of the DS statement are supported, such as duplication factor and field length.

 ORG The ORG instruction alters the setting of the location counter and thus controls the structure of the current control section.
 This redefines portions of a control section.